PD2tech/pd2-text-parser/README.md

 - **descFuncs.js** - These are reproductions of the functions used within D2 itself to put together string templates, their ordering, and the injected values.

+- **combineUniques** - This currently uses parsed results that are stored as JSON to combine unique item results with item base results.
+No parsing or uploading necessary.
+Will be adapted as part of the process after uploading ItemStatCost.txt and Properties.txt and then either UniqueItems.txt or SetItems.txt to create full item objects with all necessary properties.

 ### Reference

-- **itemstat.json** - Previous parsed JSON for the ItemStatCosts.txt to be able to reference/find values while working out parsing methods.
+- **itemstat.json** - Previously parsed JSON for the ItemStatCosts.txt to be able to reference/find values while working out parsing methods.

-- **properties.json** - Previous pasrsed JSON for Properties.txt to be able to reference/find values while working out parsing methods.
+- **properties.json** - Previously pasrsed JSON for Properties.txt to be able to reference/find values while working out parsing methods.